Murder of Cynthia Okogosu: Trial

-The witness also told the court of another investigation against the defendants, in two separate hotels- Chelsea Suit and Penny Hotel,Festac, where they were alleged to have carried out similar acts.
+The witness also told the court of another investigation against the defendants, in two separate hotels- Chelsea Suit and Penny Hotel, Festac, where they were alleged to have carried out similar acts.
 The cases were separated because the incidents did not happen on the same day.
 It was based on the confessional statement by the first and second defendants that they carried out similar acts in other hotels in Festac.

 In one of his appearances in court, Nwabufo denied ever knowing about Rohypnol nor did he put it into Cynthia’s drink.
 He also claimed that Cynthia was his lover and that they were planning to get married before her death.

 Nwabufo said he met her at Shoprite Mall in Lekki in 2011 where he went for shopping, while she was also shopping at a fashion shop, dismissing the allegations that they met on Facebook.
 He also added that when he met her, she was making inquires so he introduced himself to her and she did the same, adding that they exchanged contacts afterwards.
 He also said that they developed friendship after exchanging addresses and became very close since then.
 However, there has been no sufficient evidence to warrant this claim.
-The judge also dismissed the claim by Mr. Nwabufor that Ms. Osokogu was his fiancée and was going to introduce him to her father, saying that the "lover's" story was false because under cross-examination Nwabufor could not tell Cynthia's birthday, the name of her mother, her home town or, in fact, anything about her.
+The judge also dismissed the claim by Nwabufor that Osokogu was his fiancée and was going to introduce him to her father, saying that the "lover's" story was false because under cross-examination Nwabufor could not tell Cynthia's birthday, the name of her mother, her home town or, in fact, anything about her.
 Though the convicts pleaded not guilty and tried to withdraw the confessional statements they made to the police claiming they were made under duress, the court admitted the statements they made were corroborated by the testimonies of the witnesses and the evidence provided by the police.
 The judge said the fact that the police produced a video footage of the convicts making the confessional statements also helped in countering the claim by the convicts that they made the statements under duress.

 The court was satisfied that the confessional statements were not given under duress and admitted them in evidence.
 A confession is sufficient to gain conviction, the judge said.